Supergiovane/node-red-contrib-tts-ultimate/README.md

 Select the TTS SERVICE ENGINE NODE, as stated above.

 **Voice**<br/>
 Select your preferred voice.
-If you use Amazon, Polly voices will be displayed.
+If you use Amazon, Polly voices will be displayed (standard and neural).
 If you use Google, google voices will be displayed.
 Google service without authentication, has a limited set of voices.

 **Enable SSML**<br/>
 Enable the SSML XML notation.
 Please be aware, not all the TTS engines supports that.